 We are exposed to market risks in the ordinary course of our business.
 These risks primarily include interest rate sensitivities.
-We held cash, cash equivalents and restricted cash of \$105.6 million as of December 31, 2018 and \$98.9 million as of March 31, 2019.
+We held cash, cash equivalents and restricted cash of \$222.7 million and \$105.6 million as of December 31, 2019 and 2018 respectively.
 We generally hold our cash in interest-bearing money market accounts.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates.
-An immediate 100 basis point change in interest rates would affect the fair market value of our cash equivalents by approximately \$1.1 million.
+An immediate 100 basis point change in interest would affect the fair market value of our cash equivalents by approximately \$2.2 million.